Market-Implied Sustainability: Insights from Funds' Portfolio Holdings

-For the optimized portfolios we consider a calibration window of 1 year (250 daily observations), and an investment period of 3 months.
-That is, we rebalance the portfolio quarterly using the previous 250 observations for the estimation of the optimal weights.
-In each optimization we include only the asset with a complete time series for the calibration period and for the investment period.
-Since we aim to study a realistic strategy, we limit our portfolios to the assets with complete time series, ESG scores, and implied SMIS score that are included in the benchmark at the beginning of the investment period (approximately 500 companies).
+For the optimized portfolios, we adopt a rolling calibration window of one year (250 daily observations) and a holding period of three months.
+Portfolios are therefore rebalanced quarterly, with optimal weights estimated using the previous 250 daily returns.
+We set $k = 100$ (i.e. the 100 best and 100 worse assets are considered for the tilting).
+The synthetic index is based on composition of the STOXX Europe 600.
+To ensure implementability and realism, the investable universe is restricted to assets with complete time series and available ESG scores, and membership in the benchmark index at the beginning of each investment period.

-As a benchmark we use a synthetic version of the index that includes the assets with complete time series in the relevant period (holding period for tilting portfolio, calibration + holding period for the optimized portfolios).
+Transaction costs are incorporated by applying a one-way cost of 15 basis points to all trades executed at each rebalancing date.

-In order to assess whether the performance of the funds is genuinely related to selection of assets based on sustainability criteria, we run a statistical validation analysis: for any of the portfolio allocation defined in Sections \ref{sec:tilting} and \ref{sec:optim}, we construct 200 alternative portfolios in which we select randomly the assets to over/under-weight (rather than following the strategies described in Section \ref{sec:tilting}).
-In this way, for each portfolio allocation and for each risk/reward measure we compute a confidence interval that is based on the corresponding optimization or tilting strategy.
-Using the empirical distribution of the random portfolios we test if the obtained risk and reward out-of-sample measures are outside the 90\% confidence interval for random selection.
+To evaluate whether performance differences are genuinely attributable to sustainability-based selection rather than random allocation effects, we conduct a statistical validation exercise.
+For each portfolio allocation strategy described in Sections \ref{sec:tilting} and \ref{sec:optim}, we generate 200 alternative portfolios in which assets are randomly selected for over/under-weighting, instead of following the criteria based on MIS or ESG scores.
+The composition of each random portfolio is determined at the beginning of the sample and kept fixed over time to mimic a stable allocation rule; if an asset exits the sample due to missing data in a subsequent quarter, it is replaced by another asset selected at random.